mt-cs/turtle-tube/README.md

 5. **May 17** - **Partitioning** This will be a tough one especially with replication.

 ## Deliverables [![](https://user-images.githubusercontent.com/60201466/166403770-b5813248-17d5-4b23-acfe-cf60936d539f.svg)](#deliverables)

+The TURTLE TUBE engine guaranties that:
+* The crash-stop failure of one application does not cause the crash of the system.
+* The consumer are automatically notified about available leader status.
+* All followers will catch up with replication during the join procedure.
+* Strong consistency, a consumer must receive all messages in order.
+* Work over the Lossy connection.
+* Options for pull-based and push-based consumers.
+* Consumers can connect to followers and not just leaders.
+* Persistent storage and send message log by offset
+* Partitioning of brokers and still maintain a consistent replication --> need suggestions.

 <!-- markdownlint-enable -->